icon

 When should I see a doctor for menopause?

-You should see your provider at The Howard Center at least once a year for an annual well-woman exam before, during, and after menopause.
+You should see your provider at Howard Center at least once a year for an annual well-woman exam before, during, and after menopause.
 It’s important to continue these routine visits even after your periods completely stop because the years after menopause involve an increased risk of certain medical conditions, including osteoporosis and high blood pressure.

-To learn how you can successfully navigate menopause, call The Howard Center today or request an appointment online.
+To learn how you can successfully navigate menopause, call Howard Center today or request an appointment online.